-Special note: Train passes also come with some other perks that you can see here.
-For example, passholders you get 50% off ferries in Greece, Italy, and Germany, 40% off ferries in Finland, and some other bus discounts.
-If take advantage of these perks as well, that savings should be factored into your decision as to whether a rail pass makes financial sense for your trip.
+Special note: Train passes also come with some other perks.
+For example, passholders get 50% off ferries in Greece, Italy, and Germany, 40% off ferries in Finland, and some other bus discounts.
+I take advantage of these perks as well, that savings should be factored into your decision as to whether a rail pass makes financial sense for your trip.

 How to pick the option that is best for you